KaisuoLu/ShowTune/README.md

-# This project will implement the following functions:
+# This project will implement the following features:

 1. read the audio files, such as .wav .mp3
 2. write audio files, such as .wav .mp3